nerdcor3/nerd--demo1/README.md

 # nerd--demo1
-This is my first github repo
+This is my first Github repo.
+Author - nerdcore